Newbrict/obsidian-obligator/README.md

 # Obligator

 Obligator replaces and extends the function of the built in daily-notes plugin.
-This plugin will copy over all of the contents of your daily note file to the new one *except for* checked boxes.

-Unchecked to-do items will be copied over to the new daily note, along with all of the headings and formatting structure you used to organize them.
-It is a convenient way to manage your to-do list, and leaves you with running history of to-do items that you can reference if you need to.
+Unchecked to-do items will be copied over to the new daily note, along with all of the headings and formatting structure you used to organize them, and any scheduled notes that you've set up.
+It is a convenient way to manage your to-do list, and leaves you with running history of notes that you can reference if you want to.

 ![](preview.gif)

 ## How to use Obligator

-Make sure you have fully filled out the settings page, then click the carrot icon.
+Make sure you have fully filled out the settings page, then click the carrot icon on the sidebar to open your daily note.
 If today's note doesn't already exist, a new note file will be made reflecting today's date.
-If it does exist, it will simply bring you to the existing file.
+If it does exist, it will simply bring you to the existing file -- so feel free to click that carrot to your hearts content.

 See the [example template file](example/daily_note.md) for some inspiration on how to set up your daily note.
 Here is an animation showing a valid template and a how to set up the settings properly with that template:

 ![](example/settings.gif)

-### Template variables
+### Template macros
  * {{date}}, {{time}}, and {{title}} work as they normally would.